homebrew-ec-foss/homebrew-internethome/src/posts/distroWars.md

 ### Pop!\_OS
 ![Pop!\_OS Desktop](https://149366088.v2.pressablecdn.com/wp-content/uploads/2022/04/pop-os-new-bits.jpg)

 Pop!\_OS is the second most recommended distro according to me.
-You might recognise thisa s the distro that <a href="https://youtu.be/0506yDSgU7M" target = "_blank">broke Linus's computer</a>.
-But don't worry, this has been fixed :) Anyways, coming back, although Pop is based on Ubuntu, it does a things differently.
+You might recognise this as the distro that <a href="https://youtu.be/0506yDSgU7M" target = "_blank">broke Linus's computer</a>.
+But don't worry, this has been fixed :) Anyways, coming back, although Pop is based on Ubuntu, it does things differently.
 It uses a heavily modified version of the GNOME desktop environment called the COSMIC Desktop.
-The fun part about this is that it is GNOME based now, but system76, the company that developed Pop!\_OS is building the COSMIC desktop from the ground up using Rust - not relying on GNOME.
+The fun part about this is that it is GNOME-based now, but system76, the company that developed Pop!\_OS is building the COSMIC desktop from the ground up using Rust - not relying on GNOME.
 This would put them fully in control of the desktop environment and I'm sure the folks at system76 have ambitious plans to take advantage of this control.

-So what makes Pop!\_OS great for beginners? like Zorin OS, it comes with exclusive support for NVIDIA drivers, It has disk encryption out of the box, It has a software installed called the Pop Shop that is fantastic and it has an excellent community.
-Since this is based on Ubuntu, you'd find support really easily if you run into something.
+So what makes Pop!\_OS great for beginners? like Zorin OS, it comes with exclusive support for NVIDIA drivers, It has disk encryption out of the box, It has a program installed called the Pop Shop that is fantastic and it has an excellent community.
+Since this is based on Ubuntu, you'd find support easily if you run into something.

 A great thing about the Pop Desktop is that it brings in `Tiling Features` by default.
 Tiling is a type of window manager behaviour.
 What most people are used to would be a Floating Window Manager.
 Whenever you open a window, it will just float around on the screen and it's your responsibility to move it around where you want, resize it and keep it organised.
 A tiling window manager takes over this job for you.
-It arranges all the windows in a beautiful way across your screen such that the most amount of screen real estate is used. it tiles the windows in the best way automatically and it is more keyboard centric.
-This helps in productivity, especially for a programmer as you wouldn't have to constantly life your hands off of the keyboard to the mouse to arrange windows.
+It arranges all the windows in a beautiful way across your screen such that the most amount of screen real estate is used. it tiles the windows in the best way automatically and it is more keyboard-centric.
+This helps in productivity, especially for a programmer as you wouldn't have to constantly lift your hands off of the keyboard to the mouse to arrange windows.

 ### Elementary OS
 ![Elementary OS Desktop](https://www.debugpoint.com/wp-content/uploads/2021/08/elementary-OS-6-ODIN-Desktop.jpeg)
-The elementary OS is the most famous for it's design and looks.
+The elementary OS is the most famous for its design and looks.
 It is the best distro for people who are migrating from Mac OS.
-The UI is heavily inspired from Mac OS.
-At it's core, it is also Ubuntu based but it is powered by the Long Term Support (LTS) Editions - So you are guaranteed security updates and bug fixes for 5 years.
-It uses the pantheon desktop environments.
-It also has a beautiful App Center for downloading applications you need.
-Overall, it's one of the best distros to go to if you don't adapt to UI changes very well and are coming from Macos.
+The UI is heavily inspired by Mac OS.
+At its core, it is also Ubuntu based but it is powered by the Long Term Support (LTS) Editions - So you are guaranteed security updates and bug fixes for 5 years.
+It uses the pantheon desktop environment.
+It also has a beautiful App Center for downloading the applications you need.
+Overall, it's one of the best distros to go to if you don't adapt to UI changes very well and are coming from MacOS.
 Otherwise, I'd suggest the other distros.

 ## What Do We Recommend?
 Our recommendation goes in this order:
-1. `Zorin OS` - A well rounded distro for beginners and advanced users alike
+1. `Zorin OS` - A well-rounded distro for beginners and advanced users alike
 2. `Linux Mint` - A go-to distro for a beginner
-3. `Pop!_OS` - A rock stable distro with a well designed COSMIC Desktop
+3. `Pop!_OS` - A rock stable distro with a well-designed COSMIC Desktop
 4. `Fedora` - For intermediate users looking for a change
 5. `Elementary OS` - For Mac users who don't have time for UI tweaks